doughahn/doughahn.io/projects/content-strategist/heritage-content-strategy.md

 #### Quantitative and Qualitative Audits

-I conducted comprehensive quantitative audits using automated SEO tools like Screaming Frog, pairing them with analytics information I was able to identify areas of improvement and optimization.
+I conducted comprehensive quantitative audits using automated SEO tools like Screaming Frog.
+Pairing them with analytics information I was able to identify areas of improvement and optimization.
 To help the leadership team make the most informed decisions I provided training and context for key analytics terms such as sessions, views/session, bounce rate, and duration.
-I held a meeting where I presented the audit with a fun game where users guessed how many paged the site currently has (as is typical for these projects, it had many lot more than most thought!).
+I held a meeting where I presented the audit with fun games, such as one where stakeholders guessed how many pages the site currently had (as is typical for these projects, it had many more than anyone thought).
 In addition, this helped me identify mechanical issues with the website, such as old pages that needed to be removed and broken redirects, providing value and showing the team results while we proceeded with the next phase.

 ![Sample of the Heritage quantitative audit, showing an educational comment](/heritage-quan-audit.webp)